knutanderss/iota-research-project/README.md

 9. Go to the the folder postgres and run teh setup.sh as sudo and enter password when pormpted
 10. Now the database is ready to go!

-As for what the setup script does.
-It creates two tables in the database for authetication.
-And it creates a superuser for our raspberrie py.
+For now the setup script creates two tables in the database for authetication.
+It also creates a superuser for our raspberrie py.
 This user is called user1 and has password 'password'

 ## Mosquitto for linux based systems